 - The health plan shall submit to the state agency, the HEDIS certified results for all HEDIS measures that are calculated by the plan.
-At a minimum, this shall include the following measures: Follow-up After Hospitalization for Mental Disorders (hereinafter referred to FUH); Prenatal and Postpartum Care Timeliness of Prenatal Care (PPC); Prenatal and Postpartum Care Postpartum Care (PPC); Well Child Visits in the First 30 Months of Life (0-15 months)(W30); Well Child Visits in the First 30 months of Life (15-30 months)(W30); Ambulatory Care (hereinafter referred to as AMB); Mental Health Utilization (MPT), and Identification of Alcohol and Other Drug Services (IAD).
+At a minimum, this shall include the following measures: Follow-up After Hospitalization for Mental Disorders (hereinafter referred to FUH); Follow-up after emergency department visit for people with multiple high-risk chronic conditions (hereinafter referred to FMH) including these 8 chronic illnesses: COPD/Asthma/Bronchitis, Dementia, chronic kidney disease, major depression, FHF, myocardial infarction, A-FIB, and stroke; Prenatal and Postpartum Care - Timeliness of Prenatal Care (PPC); Prenatal and Postpartum Care - Postpartum Care (PPC); Well Child Visits in the First 30 Months of Life (0-15 months) (W30); Well Child Visits in the First 30 months of Life (15-30 months) (W30); Ambulatory Care (hereinafter referred to as AMB); Mental Health Utilization (MPT), and Identification of Alcohol and Other Drug Services (IAD).
 Any HEDIS measures reported using the Administrative method must be reported separately by region.
 Measures using the Hybrid method must be reported with statewide results.
 Results shall be reported to the state agency on the annual Healthcare Quality Data Template located and periodically updated on the state agency Managed Care Program website under Reporting Schedules and Templates. - 3) The health plan shall submit to the state agency, the HEDIS certified results on measures required annually by NCQA for health plan accreditation and continued accreditation.
 Results shall be reported to the state agency on the annual Healthcare Quality Data Template located and periodically updated on the state agency Managed Care Program website under Reporting Schedules and Templates. - 4) Member Satisfaction Data/Report The health plan shall submit the Consumer Assessment of Health Plans Study (hereinafter referred to as CAHPS) Questionnaire applicable for the reporting year pursuant to 19 CSR 10-5.010, as amended, and NCQA requirements.
 The health plan shall submit to the state agency, the raw CAHPS data results and the NCQA HEDIS CAHPS Data Submission Summary Tables.
 The raw data and the submitted Summary Tables shall clearly distinguish results for two member groups statewide (CHIP and Medicaid/non-CHIP).
 The template will be provided immediately following the state agency's notification to the health plan to proceed with contract services.
 Regional CAHPS data may be requested at the state agencies discretion.
-The health plan shall also submit CAPHS data results to the state agency for healthcare Research and Quality (AHRQ) following AHRQ's standard procedures, and shall provide confirmation to the state when this is completed. - b.
+The health plan shall also submit CAPHS data results to the state agency for healthcare Research and Quality (AHRQ) following AHRQ's standard procedures, and shall provide confirmation to the state when this is completed.

+b.
 Annual Quality Assessment and Improvement (QA & I) Evaluation Report.
 The health plan shall submit an annual QA & I report in a format and frequency specified by the state agency in the Quality Assessment and Improvement Evaluation Report and Quality Assessment and Improvement Evaluation Instructions located and periodically updated on the state agency Managed Care Program website under Reporting Schedules and Templates.